 It was the least number of frames before the video became jagged, kept technical faults at bay, and made sense economically to produce at such frame rate.

 You can learn from the video tutorial to edit the video with the certain frame rate you need.

 Invention pioneer Thomas Edison emphasized 46 FPS being the base frame rate for motion pictures, and anything less will “strain the eyes.”
 Evidently, the projectionists and talkies at the time were shuffling between 22-26 FPS, owing to audio adaptability with a 35mm video feel.

-Coming back to the present, the most commonly used frame rates are varying across different genres, displays, and mediums of entertainment.
+The most commonly used frame rates are varying across different genres, displays, and mediums of entertainment.
+Let’s meet them.

 The silent era movies were made in 8-16FPS.
 In modern times, it is used to exude a silent film era.

 Stop-motion movies are generally shot in 16 FPS and sped up to create a motion effect that is good for the eyes.